peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README-OPENIDC.md

 ## Docker Installation

-The Docker images are the fast way to get to started.
+The Docker images are the fastest way to get started.

-1. Follow the steps in _Configure Google's OpenID Connect_ above.
+1. Follow the steps in the _Configure Google's OpenID Connect_ section above.

 2. Start the Peregrine CMS container.